Sebastián Herrero y Espinosa de los Monteros: Biography

 Sebastián Herrero y Espinosa de los Monteros was born on 20 January 1822 in Jerez de la Frontera, Spain.
 He obtained a degree in civil and canon law at the University of Seville.
 He was a poet and playwright, and he contributed to several newspapers.
 In 1856 he became a member of the Oratory of Saint Philip Neri.
 He was ordained a priest in 1860 and became rector of the seminary in Cadiz.
 He was vicar general of the Diocese of Cadiz from 1866 to 1868 and canon archpriest of the cathedral.

 On 17 September 1875, Pope Pius IX appointed him Bishop of Cuenca.
 He was consecrated bishop on 30 November by José Félix Arriete Llano, Bishop of Cadiz.
 On 18 December 1876 he was transferred to the Diocese of Vitoria.
 In 1880, because of health problems, he gave up his bishopric and retired to Sanlúcar de Barrameda.

-On 27 March 1882, Pope Leo XIII named him Bishop of Oviedo and then transferred him Cordoba on 15 March 1883.
+On 27 March 1882, Pope Leo XIII named him Bishop of Oviedo and then transferred him to Cordoba on 15 March 1883.

 On 24 March 1898, Pope Leo promoted him to Archbishop of Valencia.

 Pope Leo XIII made him a cardinal-priest in the consistory of 22 June 1903 and died before Herrero could be invested with the symbols of that office.
 Herrero, very ill himself, nevertheless participated in the conclave of 1903 that elected Pope Pius X and received his red hat from Pius X, who assigned him the titular church of Santi Bonifacio ed Alessio on 7 August 1903.

 He died in Valencia on 9 December 1903.